critcola/discourse-playstv-onebox/README.md

 ## License

-The Plays.tv Onebox plugin for Discourse is released under the [MIT License](LICENSE).
+The Discourse Plays.tv Onebox plugin is released under the [MIT License](LICENSE).